peinser/pyconiq/README.md

 )
 ```

+> [!TIP]
+> You can specify custom Callback URL's using the `callback` parameter when creating transactions.

 At this point, the transaction has been allocated and is currently in a `PENDING` state.
 For the Static QR integration, transactions remain in a `PENDING` state for about 2
 minutes before expiring.
 Updates regarding payment information will be provided through